gaplo917/kotlin-vertexai-workbench-container/README.md

 Follow up on Lab 1:

-* Navigate `awesome-kotlin-notebook` in the file browser
+* Navigate `awesome-kotlin-notebook/langchain4j/` in the file browser
-* Open `langchain4j/langchain4j-mcp-client-vertexai.ipynb`
+* Open `langchain4j-mcp-client-vertexai.ipynb`
-* Run the Kotlin Notebook, remember to replace your project ID in one of the cell
+* Run the Kotlin Notebook, remember to replace your project ID in one of the cells